KatherineHaggai/BaseQuest/README.md

 Use the app to create a new quest with concise quest content and a point reward.

 Once a quest is active, participants can submit proof as text.

+Review submitted proof strings from participants.

+Accept the winning submission when the proof satisfies the quest requirements.

+After a submission is accepted, the quest can be closed.